 This is also a great place to start your sightseeing as the Nara Hotel is located at the top of a hill with views over the city.
 You’re within walking distance of the Great Buddha Hall of Todai-ji and several other interesting attractions.

 If you get tired of walking around Nara, head back to the hotel and enjoy some peace and quiet in the garden.
 It’s a private & serene spot that doesn’t get a lot of visitors.

 The staff at the Hotel Nikko Nara strive to cater to your every need, and they provide a wide range of services to guests.
 You get the greatest number of amenities included in your room compared to any other property in the city.

 When you first enter the lobby of the Hotel Nikko Nara, you may think that you’re in a luxury 5-star with its marble flooring and a two-storey ceiling.
 After you get in the rooms, you begin to see why the rates are so reasonable.

 The rooms are compact but the Nikko makes up for it with beautiful mountain or city views and the variety of services & conveniences available.
 You can store your possessions in a locked safety deposit box, have your hair done at the on-site salon or let the kids play in the family room for a little breather.

 Hotel Fujita Nara

-If you plan to spend most of your trip outside of the hotel (and who wouldn’t?), consider staying at the Hotel Fujita Nara.
-It is a small hotel with reasonable rates and plenty of amenities.
+If you plan to spend most of your trip outside of your quarters (and who wouldn’t?), consider staying at the Hotel Fujita Nara.
+It’s a smaller property with reasonable rates and plenty of amenities.